Skip to Main Content

 - original written works – poems, diaries, court records, interviews, surveys, and original research/fieldwork, and

-- research published in scholarly/academic journals.
+- research published in scholarly/academic journals (conducted by the author of the paper)

 - Secondary sources are those that describe or analyze primary sources, including: